 5 Best Trails Near Waikīkī on Oʻahu, Hawaiʻi

-While there are countless beautiful hiking trails across Oʻahu, some of the best and most accessible day hikes span the ridges and valleys across the southeastern Koʻolau Mountains, which is exactly where Waikīkī is located!
+While there are countless beautiful hiking trails across Oʻahu, some of the best and most accessible day hikes span the ridges and valleys across the southeastern Koʻolau Mountains, many of which are located less than a 30-minute drive from Waikīkī!

 If this is you, I highly recommend considering some of the nearby trails I’ve listed below, as they are all amazing adventures in their own way and can be reached using either the bus or an Uber/ Lyft.